 The differences between the Newport 2 and Newport 2.5 allow players to select for subtle differences in the club’s offset and toe hang.
 Players can further customize their clubs if they contact Scotty’s custom shop, where almost any feature on the club can be adjusted.

 In our testing, we felt that the club performed like any high end blade putter should.
+In fact, the Scotty Cameron compares very favorably to other premium milled putters, as discussed on our Bettinardi vs Scotty Cameron and Ping PLD vs Scotty Cameron articles.
 These putters do great with arc style swings, but are a bit traditional compared to more modern mallet and high MOI putter styles.
 However, anyone ready to spend $400 on a putter probably already knows their preferences.